Skip to main content

 There are three patterns to handle on modals.
 As always, your app has to respond to the request within 3 seconds by ack() method.
 Otherwise, the user will see the timeout error on Slack.

 When someone uses an interactive component in your app's modal views, the app will receive a block_actions payload.
-All you need to do to handle the "block_actions" requests are:
+To handle the block_actions request:

 1. Verify requests from Slack